itssamuelrowe/zen-website/content/docs/conditional-statements.md

         print('Sorry, kid.
 You cannot vote.')
 ```

-+++
-title = "Nested If Statements"
-+++
+## Nested If Statements

-You can write any statement under the *if* and *else* clauses.
+You can write any statement under the if and else clauses.
 In fact, you could write another if statement under them.
 This is known as nesting.
-So, if you write an *if statement* inside
+So, if you write an if statement inside
-another *if statement*, we call the arrangment as *nested if statements.*
+another if statement, we call the arrangment as nested if statements.

-The *if statement* written inside another *if statement* is called the
+The if statement written inside another if statement is called the
-*inner if statement*.

-Similarly, the *if statement* which contains another *if statement* is
+inner if statement.
+Similarly, the if statement which contains another if statement is
-called the *outer if statement*.
+called the outer if statement.

-*Nested if statements* are very common in programming.
+Nested if statements are very common in programming.
 When you nest
-*if statements*, you must always remember that the *else clause* is
+if statements, you must always remember that the else clause is
-associated with the nearest *if clause*.

-You can nest any number of *if statements* to any depth.
-We recommend you to
+associated with the nearest if clause.
+You can nest any number of if statements
-keep it as simple as possible.
-Also, be sure to use indentation to indicate the
+to any depth.
+We recommend you to keep it as simple as possible.
+Also, be sure
-structure of the nested statements.
+to use indentation to indicate the structure of the nested statements.

 Here is the general form of a nested if statement.